trycatcher/cv/README.md

 ## Recent work

 ### Independent Consultant
+**Senior Architect** @ [Vouch](https://vouch.io/) _(Aug 2024 - till date)_ <br>
+Vouch is a pioneering Identity x Security platform working with some of the largest Enterprises in the world to offer their users wide-ranging, friction-free experiences involving access of their assets.

+I work across the Architecture, Engineering, and Product teams to support Vouch's continued progression towards becoming a Product organization focusing on the Identity capabilities at the core of the Vouch platform.

+_Technolgies uses: _ Clojure, Clojurescript, AWS, Datomic, C, Rust

 **Head of Engineering** @ [Consolidate Health](https://consolidate.health/) _(Jan 2023 - Jan 2024)_ <br>
 An all-encompassing, comprehensive Healthcare Product platform serving the needs of multiple stakeholders.
 We started with an application for Patients to see their medical history unified from multiple Practices.